New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

-Finally, the algorithm has two base cases.
-The first case is when $u$ and $v$ were connected before.
-Then by moving edges up, $u$ and $v$ in the recursive calls will finally move to their LCA in the tree and become the same node.
-In that case, we do not need to further connect them and can directly terminate.
+Finally, there are two base cases.
+First, when $u$ and $v$ were connected before, then by moving edges up, $u$ and $v$ in the recursive calls will finally move to their LCA in the tree and become the same node.
+In that case, we do not need to further connect them and can terminate.
 The second case is when they were not in the same tree.
-Then by the recursive calls, one of them will reach the root of the tree, and the parent in the recursive call becomes null.
-In that case, the algorithm can also terminate directly, since one of the trees has been fully attached to the other.
+Then by the recursive calls, one of them will reach the root, and the parent in the recursive call becomes null.
+In that case, the algorithm can also terminate, since one of the trees has been fully attached to the other.